Bloch's conjecture on certain surfaces of general type with $p_g=0$ and with an involution: the Enriques case: Introduction

 Let $S$ be a smooth projective surface equipped with an involution.
 Then this conjecture was verified when the correspondence is the graph of the involution on the smooth projective surface $S$ due to \cite{HK}, \cite{Voi},\cite{GT}.
 The aim of this manuscript is to verify the generalised Bloch's conjecture for some examples of surfaces of general type with geometric genus zero.
 Namely the Numerical Godeaux surfaces with an involution, some numerical Campedelli surfaces with an involution.
 These surfaces are surfaces of general type with geometric genus equal to $0$ and the self intersection of the canonical class is $1,2$ (for numercial Godeaux and numerical Campedelli surfaces respectively).
 Due to \cite{CCL}, \cite{CLP}, these surfaces with involution are classified.
 The Numerical Godeaux surfaces with an involution are classified into two parts, one is the quotient surface is birational to an Enriques surface and the other is that the quotient surface is rational.
 For Numerical Campedelli surfaces the situation is a bit more involved.
 The Numerical Campedelli surfaces whose bicanonical map factors through the quotient map arising from the involution are classified into two parts again, the quotient surface is birational to an Enriques surface and the other one is that the quotient surface is rational.
 These surfaces are the examples for which the generalised Bloch's conjecture has been verified in this article.
 So the main theorem of this manuscript are the following.

-\begin{theorem} For all Numerical Godeaux surfaces with an involution, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}
+\begin{theorem} For all Numerical Godeaux surfaces with an involution such that the quotient is Enriques, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}

-\begin{theorem} For all Numerical Campedelli surfaces with an involution, such that the bicanonical map factors through the quotient map, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}
+\begin{theorem} For all Numerical Campedelli surfaces with an involution, such that the bicanonical map factors through the quotient map and the quotient is Enriques, the involution acts as identity on the group of algebraically trivial zero cycles modulo rational equivalence. \end{theorem}

+Consider a surface $S$ of general type with geometric genus equal to zero with $K^2=3$.
+Suppose such a surface has an involution $i$, such that the bicanonical map is not composed with the involution and the quotient is not rational, then by Theorem 5 of \cite{Ri}, we have the classification for the branch locus of the quotient map.
+Consider the case when this branch locus contains $5$ curves of self intersection $-1$ and an elliptic curve (in such a case the quotient is a surface not of general type with $p_g=0$).
+Then taking a very ample divisor on $S/i$ and arguing as in \ref{theorem2} we have:

+\begin{theorem} The Bloch's conjecture holds for the surface $S$ with $K_S^2=3$ and having an involution such that the bicanonical map is not composed with an involution, with the components of the branch locus mentioned above. \end{theorem}

+As an application we show that the Bloch conjecture holds true on certain fake projective planes.

 It is in fact interesting to understand whether the surfaces with irregularity zero and with an involution satisfies the same conjecture.
 The technique used to prove these results are in the same line as in \cite{Voi}, where the conjecture is verified for a K3 surface with a symplectic involution.
 She invokes the notion of finite dimensionality in the Roitman sense \cite{R1} and prove that the correspondence given by the difference of the graph of the involution and the diagonal is finite dimensional.
 We use the same technique.
 Our calculation to show this is bit different since we are working with a surface of general type with geometric genus equal to zero instead of a K3 surfaces.